 Square-wave oscillator can be used as low cost timing reference or system supervisory clock source.
+A push-pull output (TLV903x-Q1) is recommended for best symmetry.

 Figure 8-9.
 Square-Wave Oscillator

 8.2.2.1 Design Requirements

 The square-wave period is determined by the RC time constant of the capacitor $C_1$ and resistor $R_4$ .
 The maximum frequency is limited by propagation delay of the device and the capacitance load at the output.
 The low input bias current allows a lower capacitor value and larger resistor value combination for a given oscillator frequency, which may help to reduce BOM cost and board space.
 R4 should be over several kilo-ohms to minimize loading the output.